mariak789/celery-application/README.md

 Features:
 •	Periodic tasks with Celery Beat:
 •   Fetch users and addresses from fakerapi.it

-•   Fetch credit cards from Random Data Api (this source is frequently instable,    better to switch to Faker lib for offline work and stability)
+CREDIT CARD PROVIDER

+You can configure fow credit card data is generated:
+- CARDS_PROVIDER=remote -> fetch cards from Random Data API, cards saved in DB
+- CARDS_PROVIDER=faker -> generate cards locally using Faker, no external API dependency

 Data stored in PostgreSQL accross 3 linked tables:
 • users